Redleg101/Project-FrankenServer/docs/Phase3-pfSense.md

+﻿---
+title: Phase 3 – pfSense
+nav_order: 30
+---
-﻿# Phase 3 – pfSense VM Deployment
+# Phase 3 – pfSense VM Deployment

 ## 🎯 Objective
 Deploy **pfSense** as a VM on Proxmox to provide routing, firewall, DHCP/DNS, and VLAN segmentation for FrankenServer.